Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 * On the "New report" screen, tap the "Save draft" button to save the report as a draft.
     * A message confirmation will be displayed, and you can continue working on the report or exit to come back to it later.
-* If you try to exit a report without saving, you will be asked to confirm whether you are sure to exit without saving the report.
+* If you try to exit a report without saving, you will be asked to confirm whether you are sure you want to exit without saving the report.
 * In the Draft tab, you can view and manage draft reports.
 Open a draft report to continue working on it and submit it.
 * You can delete a draft report by tapping on **⫶** > **Delete** or by entering the report and tapping the Delete button.